No item(s) available in cart.

 12.1.
 INTRODUCTION:

 In 1949, Nelson gathered and rationalized a number of experimental observations on different steels.
 In the Nelson diagram, boundaries are placed in a temperature/hydrogen partial pressure graph, which delineates the region of safe use for carbon steels, 1.25Cr-0.5Mo steels, etc. This diagram has been updated a number of times by the American Petroleum Institute (API) and published in the API recommended practice 941.
-More recently, analytical models have been used to predict the kinetics of High temperature hydrogen crack (HTHC) with some success (Shih, 1982 and Parthasarathy, 1985).
+More recently, analytical models have been used to predict the kinetics of High-temperature hydrogen crack (HTHC) with some success (Shih, 1982 and Parthasarathy, 1985).

-There is increasing concern that the Nelson curves may not be relevant for the newer steels being used in high temperature hydrogen service, or may be overly conservative, and there are increasing trends towards risk-based inspection of items in hot hydrogen service.
+There is increasing concern that the Nelson curves may not be relevant for the newer steels being used in high-temperature hydrogen service, or may be overly conservative, and there are increasing trends towards risk-based inspection of items in hot hydrogen service.
 For information on how this approach could be applied for your situation.

 If steel is exposed to very hot hydrogen, the high temperature enables the hydrogen molecules to dissociate and to diffuse into the alloy as individual diffusible atoms.
 There are two stages to the damage: